genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 :::

 ### Update rows
-If you would like to perform an update in the database manually using DbMon, then you should use the `update` or `updateWhere`.
-Note that to perform a update operation, you must run `writeMode` to enable the write mode.
+To perform an update in the database manually using DbMon, use the `update` or `updateWhere` command.
+Note that to perform an update operation, you must first run `writeMode` to enable write mode.

 #### Update
-If you use the `update` command, it will update the given fields in the selected row in the selected table.
+The `update` command updates the given fields in the selected row of the currently selected table.
 Use the commands `set` and `unset` to manipulate the selected row before you run `update`.
-To be able to use `update`, you need to provide a `key_name`.
-Here is an example of how to use the `update` command to update the field PRICE in the **TRADE** table.
+To use `update`, you must provide a `key_name`.
+In the example below, **TRADE** is the currently selected table.
+We use the `set` command to set the PRICE field to 50, and then `update` command to update the TRADE_BY_UPDATE_PRICE.

 ```javascript
 DbMon:TRADE>writeMode